 Still at an early stage, the agent acting for the landowner is developing plans for c.6 large homes on the site.
 Planned works may involve repositioning a section of the Eastwell Wall further back from the road to improve access to the site.

 The total area c.3.2 ha.

-The Parish Council is not minded to consider this site for land allocation in the Boughton Aluph and Eastwell Neighbourhood Plan.
-The landowner has been informed of our decision.
+The Parish Council was not minded to consider this site for land allocation in the Boughton Aluph and Eastwell Neighbourhood Plan.
+The landowner has been informed of the Parish Council’s decision.

 The Parish Council is not a planning authority.
 Our decision does preclude a planning application being made to Ashford Borough Council.

 In April 2018, an application (18/00596/AS) the landowner made an application to Ashford Borough Council for a Change of Use of land at Rook Toll from Light Industrial Use (Class B1)(c)) to Dwellinghouses (Class C3).
 The application was rejected.

 A second application (19/00191/AS) was submitted on 11 February 2019 for prior approval for a change of use from premises in light industrial use class B1(c) and land within its curtilage to two dwelling houses.
 This application was initially refused by Ashford Borough Council but allowed at appeal.